awnist/classSet/README.md

-## What is "classSet"?
+## What is "class-set"?

-classSet is a Javascript library to create CSS class strings out of arbitrary parameters.
+class-set is a Javascript library to create CSS class strings out of arbitrary parameters.

 This is a conceptual extension of [React's classSet](http://facebook.github.io/react/docs/class-name-manipulation.html).